This is the ultimate guide to planning a successful training event and hiring the BEST training venue.

 Self-led learning is an informal type of learning that we do on a daily basis, sometimes consciously and sometimes unconsciously.
 We find information that fills gaps

-Instructor-led courses are those which are provided by a tutor in a classroom or training room.
-This type of skills-based training is ideal when you want to gain an understanding of a complex subject as it gives delegates the opportunity to discuss the subject, learn from each other, and ask questions.
+Face to face training is ideal for skills based training where you want to gain an understanding of a complex subject as it gives delegates the opportunity to discuss the subject, learn from each other, and ask questions.
 It is often more expensive in the short-term but tends to have a greater impact over the longer-term.

 E-Learning, is sometimes called distance learning and it takes place online.
 This type of training course has improved greatly in the last 10 years and is particularly effective for developing factual knowledge.
 It is often cost-effective and can be accessed by the learner at a time which is convenient for them.